Mar0xy/bilibilicomics-api/README.md

 # BiliBiliComics NodeJS API

-The BiliBiliComics NodeJS API is meant to ease the use of getting information from bilibilicomics.com.
+The BiliBiliComics NodeJS API is meant to ease the use of getting information from bilibilicomics.com \
-Every Function is able to be used as an async function.
+Every Function is an asynchronous function.

 ## Features